rhildred/rhildred.github.io.20170718/courses/MB215/Agile.md

 ![notes](slidenotestart://)

 The great software innovator's ideas in 2010.
-Especially strong because he builds on the agile manifesto in his slide deck.
+Especially strong because he builds on the agile manifesto values in his slide deck:

+**Individuals and interactions** over processes and tools

+**Working software** over comprehensive documentation

+**Customer collaboration** over contract negotiation

+**Responding to change** over following a plan

+Kent Beck, and Alistair Cockburn were among the original signers of the Agile Manifesto.

 There is also newer, but longer material, that leads me to believe he is still thinking along these lines.
 Facebook, as well is a champion of his ideas.

 The point towards the end about the agile guys moving on to the next thing, and them bringing in real sotware engineers towards the end is really strong.
 That very much happened to me at NCR.